Websites using Google Tag Manager (GTM) can deploy Cookiebot by following these step-by-step instructions.

 - Event name:

-The process of setting up a consent trigger requiring consent for statistical/analytics cookies is identical as setting up the
+The process of setting up a consent trigger requiring consent for statistical/analytics cookies is identical to setting up the

-cookie_consent_update trigger as described in step 2.1 and the result will look similar to this:
+cookie_consent_update trigger as described in step 2.1.
+The result should look similar to this:

 4. Implementing the cookie declarationTo make available an option for the user to change or withdraw consent, implement Cookiebot's 'Cookie Declaration' on a page of your own choice by embedding the following script tag directly into the source of the page and position within the page where you want the cookie declaration to be displayed (replace 00000000-0000-0000-0000-000000000000 with your own Cookiebot ID):